Last Updated on

 Monastery of (Holy Trinity)

-The Monastery of the Holy Trinity (Ayía Triáda) is located on top of a cliff and was built in late 15th century.
+The Monastery of the Holy Trinity (Ayía Triáda) is located on top of a cliff and was built in the late 15th century.
 It underwent remodeling in the 17th and 18th centuries.
 There are four monks that lived in this monastery as of 2015.

 How to Get to Meteora

-The town of Kalambaka (also spelled Kalabaka) lies below Meteora, and this where most people stay when they visit.
+The town of Kalambaka (also spelled Kalabaka) lies below Meteora and this where most people stay when they visit.
 While cruise ship passengers do venture to Meteora by bus, this isn’t really an easy day trip from anywhere and I don’t recommend taking one.
-You should not travel to Meteora independently unless you plan to stay overnight, otherwise it really save you any money or hassle on a solo day trip, mostly because public transportation only gets you to Kalambaka, which is not Meteora, you will still have to get to the monasteries once you arrive.
+You should not travel to Meteora independently unless you plan to stay overnight, otherwise, it really saves you any money or hassle on a solo day trip, mostly because public transportation only gets you to Kalambaka, which is not Meteora, you will still have to get to the monasteries once you arrive.
 Meteora day tours from your town of choice are the best option, or you can drive yourself if you’re up for the challenge of driving in Greece.